-If you do not want us to send you marketing information, you can contact our Privacy Officer on the details in section 17 of the Policy to ‘opt out’ of receiving this type of information.
+If you do not want us to send you marketing information, you can contact our Privacy Officer via Xinjarati, our customer support team on the details in section 17 of this Policy to ‘opt out’ of receiving this type of information.
 There is no charge if you elect to ‘opt out’ of receiving these types of updates and we will take all reasonable steps to ensure that you stop receiving them as soon as possible.

 11. How can you access and correct the ‘personal information’ that we hold about you?

 We want to ensure that your ‘personal information’ is always accurate, complete and up to date.
-Please help us to do this by contacting our Privacy Officer on the details in section 17 of this Policy if any of the personal details you have given us have changed or if you believe that the ‘personal information’ that we hold about you is inaccurate.
+Please help us to do this by contacting Xinjarati (see contact details in section 17 of this Policy) if any of the personal details you have given us have changed or if you believe that the ‘personal information’ that we hold about you is inaccurate.

 There are situations where we cannot give you to access to your ‘personal information’ or may refuse to correct your ‘personal information’.
 For example, in some situations it may be unlawful for us to do so.
 We will advise you of any such situations if they arise.